— MY RESPONSIBILITIES

 She is very passionate about women’s rights and universal access to healthcare.
 She’s also super supportive of the BLM movement.
 She has a strong desire to become more involved but hasn’t found the right opportunity, besides sharing things on social media.

-Ada feels like she should be doing more than just sharing images on social media but isn’t sure where to start.
-She feels guilty when she can’t contribute financially and wishes she knew of other ways to be involved.
 With school and work she doesn’t have much time to search for events near her, and often hears about marches/protests too late to plan around her schedule.

 Since Ada is often super busy, she mostly receives news updates via Twitter.
 She’s active on social media using apps like Instagram and Facebook.